 Despite consistently ranking among the most important country songs of all time, Hank Williams' version of "I'm So Lonesome I Could Cry" isn't even technically the most popular on country radio.

 His 1949 version only ever reached No. 43 on the country singles chart.
 B.J.
-Thomas eventually took it to No. 8 on the pop charts in 1966 and Terry Bradshaw took it to No. 17 in country in 1976.
+Thomas eventually took it to No. 8 on the pop charts in 1966 and Terry Bradshaw took it to No. 17 on the country charts in 1976.

 But the fact that perhaps Williams' signature song peaked so low seems shocking even to stalwart fans.
 And that's why it rates so high up on this list.

 Yes, one of Willie Nelson's best songs and the tune that most people associate with country legend Patsy Cline, "Crazy" never made it to that coveted No. 1 spot.
 The tune peaked at No. 2 and actually felt like a moderate disappointment, considering it was sandwiched by two No. 1 songs from elsewhere in Cline's repertoire.

 But no good Patsy Cline impersonation is complete without an attempt at the amazing singer's woeful belt on "Crazy."
 Simply put, nothing else in country music compares to her performance.